“To be continued.”

 - During a river-crossing, Matt, Red, and their squads are charging straight into gunfire with no way to retaliate while also being bombed with artillery.
 We see several soldiers die and their chances of survival seem dire, but then gameplay resumes, the Nazis are dead, and your squads are at full health.

 - Franky’s story is several layers of bizarre.
 He falls in love with a Dutch girl and wants to rescue her when Eindhoven is bombed by the Luftwaffe.
 Instead of taking her somewhere safe, he runs away from his squad deeper into a besieged Eindhoven and towards the Nazis.
 He then somehow ends up inside a hospital that’s already captured by Germans, but instead of protecting her he sends her away unarmed, leading to her being killed.
 Even when you then find him, he runs away claiming he’s still saving her, only to spontaneously turn up dead seconds later.

 - Dawson picks a fight with Matt sometime later, claiming Matt was lying to them about Franky’s death when they run into a random soldier who stole Franky’s jacket.
-That jacket was last on the floor of a burning building, but even discarding the question of how it was found and how the squad happened to run into the exact man who took it, what does this proof?
+That jacket was last on the floor of a burning building, but even discarding the question of how it was found and how the squad happened to run into the exact man who took it, what does this prove?
 I have no clue what Dawson is trying to argue and the game cuts the discussion short, making for a puzzling and rather pointless scene.